 Where do participants stay during the Institute?

-Students will stay in a dormitory at Spalding University in Louisville.
+Students will stay in a dormitory at University of Louisville.

 How are students housed during the week?

 There will be two students per room and each student will have their own bed.
 Students will be assigned a roommate; we do our best to house two students from different areas together.
 We do not permit roommate changes and our experienced staff is trained to mediate any concerns.

 Can students submit roommate requests?

 In an effort to simulate a true college learning experience, we typically do not accommodate roommate requests.
 You will meet your roommate when you arrive at the Institute.